chkyriakos/transport-permit-13033/README.md

 <img src="./images/person-playstore.png" width="25%">

-This application was designed during the COVID-19 outbreak to simplify the procedure to send a message to the Greek goverment to get permission to get out of the house in just 2 clicks after saving your data locally the first time if you want to.
+This application was designed during the COVID-19 outbreak to simplify the procedure to send a message to the Greek goverment to get permission to get out of the house in just 2 clicks, for one out of six reasons, after saving your data locally the first time, if you want to.

 ## User Interface